flowcentraltechnologies/flowcentral-doc-end-user/docs/v1_0/create_user.md

       <img src="images/end_user_images/new_button.png" alt="User form" class="pic"><br>
       </li>
     <li><b>Fill the new User form: </b><br>
       Once the New button is clicked a new form comes up.
-This form contains some mandatory fields that cannot be blank and also some other fields that are not mandatory and can be blank because they are optional.<br>
+This form contains some mandatory fields that cannot be blank and also some other fields that are not mandatory and can be blank because they are optional.
-        >> Note: Any field with the red asterisk <span style="color: red;">*</span> is a mandatory field.
-And this asterisk means that the field is required to be filled before the form can be saved.<br><br>
+        >>Note: Any field with the red asterisk <span style="color: red;">*</span> is a mandatory field.
+And this asterisk means that the field is required to be filled before the form can be saved.<br>
         This form contains fields for the collection of information from the user that is being created, these fields are:
         <br>
         <table>